Hermit888/Naive-Bayes-Classifier-for-Google-Play-Store-Reviews/README.md

 ![Test Results](./images/samples_new_input.png)

 # How to Use
-You only need implement this code on your terminal to run the file:
+You only need to implement this command on your terminal to run the file:
 ```
 python naive_bayes.py 80
 ```